shanilevy/SeleniumDockerSample/README.md

 # SeleniumDockerSample
-This tutorial project dockerize the entire Selenium Project and run it inside the container.
+This tutorial dockerize the entire Selenium Project and run it inside the container.
 Anybody can run the program anywhere without cloning the repository, installing the dependencies, etc.